 Local historians with The Central Heritage Society, including Anne Sheriff, Beverly Cureton, and Roy and Pat Collins, in collaboration with Sandlapper: The Magazine of South Carolina, asked her to write several articles, published in several issues of Sandlapper in 2004 and 2005, about the Central area, including articles about the history of Central, about the Central History Museum, about the Central Community Center (an historic former schoolhouse for black children), about Collins Ole Towne (a recreated 1930’s era village in Central), about Heirlooms and Comforts (the state’s oldest quilt shop), and about Freedom’s Hill Church (an abolitionist church and the oldest Wesleyan meeting house in the South, relocated to the campus of Southern Wesleyan University in Central).

 In the spring of 2004, she launched a local newspaper in Pickens County (with the first issue printed in June, 2004), and thousands of copies of each issue were printed by Hiott Printing in Pickens and distributed around Pickens County and other parts of the upstate.
 After a few years in print, it evolved into a weekly online-only publication for several years (with the advantages of having no space limitation for in-depth articles or photographs of local events), and the articles, with more than 8,000 photographs, reached readers locally as well as in every state and in 173 countries.
 (Most of the articles were from her interviews with local as well as nationally known preachers, singers, missionaries, sports figures, and many others who shared about their lives and their faith, and, through the years, the publication included coverage of many events in Pickens County.)
-A few years ago, the publication, now a magazine, returned to print (with in-depth articles and color photos), and pdf versions of the printed magazine issues are also available online.
+In late 2021, the publication, now a magazine, returned to print (with in-depth articles and color photos), and pdf versions of the printed magazine issues are also available online.
 (Coverage of local events will be published in The Pickens County Chronicle.)

 She began reading at the age of three, and her love for writing began at an early age, first with writing poetry, short stories, and plays in childhood (and continuing through adulthood).
 She was a staff writer for four years for her high school newspaper (and her love for journalism continued in college, as a staff writer for her college newspaper).
 She has written novellas, including two she developed from her scripts which placed as finalists in nationwide screenwriting competitions.
 Her personal library, of more than 1,000 books, includes American and British literature and poetry, biographies and autobiographies, and history.
 She has visited numerous writers’ homes/museums across the United States and in England.